 “And he looked at Barbelo with the pure light which surrounded the invisible Spirit and with his spark, and she conceived from him.
 He begot a spark of light with a light resembling blessedness.
 But it does not equal his greatness.
 This was an only-begotten child of the Mother-Father which had come forth; it is the only offspring, the only-begotten one of the Father, the pure Light.”
 (Apochryphon of John, Robinson p.
 108)

 “The son is perfect in every respect.
 He is the word who originated through that voice, who came from on high, who has within him the name, who is light.
 The son revealed the everlasting, and all the unknown was known.
 He revealed what is hard to interpret and what is secret, and he preached to those who live in silence with first thought, and he revealed himself to those who are in darkness, and he clarified himself to those in the abyss.
 To those in the hidden treasuries he told ineffable mysteries, and he taught unspeakable doctrines to all those who became children of the light.”
 (Trimorphic Protennoia) (4)

-3) Jesus came from “The First Mystery”, or the “Great Power”
+3) The Gnostic Jesus came from “The First Mystery”, or the “Great Power”

 “…he decided to have his likeness become a great power.”
 (Sophia of Jesus Christ)